 Due to being scavengers, opossums can be found in many different areas of your property.
-They may be found in attics, sheds, under decks, as well as in chicken coops.
+They may be found in attics, sheds, under decks, and chicken coops.

 Problems that opossums can cause are stealing pet food, living inside walls, spreading fleas to pets, and leaving feces around the property.
-Opossums are nocturnal so become most active at sunset.
+Opossums are nocturnal, so they become most active at sunset.

 Prevention is the best way to ensure you don’t have opossums around your property.

 - Keep pet food inside